-You probably think little about where everything goes when you turn on the faucet or flush the toilet in your sticks-and-bricks home.
-With an RV, it’s always front-of-mind.
+Unless there’s a plumbing emergency, you probably think little about where the water comes from and where the waste goes when you turn on the faucet or flush the toilet in your sticks-and-bricks home.
+With an RV, it’s always front of mind.

-And many locales that once offered dumping stations for RVs, such as highway rest stops and campgrounds, are doing away with the service, which is messy and costly.
-You may also find far fewer that are open because of coronavirus shutdowns (although many started reopening last summer).
+To that end, many locales that once offered dumping stations for RVs, such as highway rest stops and campgrounds, are doing away with the service (or charging more money).
 Need help finding a dump station?
-There’s a website for that.
+There’s an app for that.

 Even in the largest of motorhomes, your traveling companion is never more than a few feet away.
 If you require an abundance of space, privacy and solitude, the RV life might not be for you.

-Even if you expect to do all of the driving, it’s advisable for your traveling partner to learn how to drive the RV in a pinch in case you become tired or ill.
-We saw RV classes ranging from $250 for a refresher course to $695 for a two-day driving class for two people.
+Even if only one of you plans on taking the wheel, it’s advisable for your traveling partner to learn how to drive the RV in a pinch in case you become tired or ill.
+We saw RV classes ranging from $250 for an RV backing class to $895 for a two-day driving class for two people.

-Aside from RV parks and campgrounds, where you can reserve a spot in advance, Walmart parking lots have been popular for overnighting in your RV (pre-pandemic).
-However, Nancy Fasoldt recommends always calling ahead to ask the store manager for permission and to get specific instructions on where to park in the lot.
-Fasoldt says they’ve also had luck overnighting at the Cracker Barrel restaurant chain and Cabela’s sporting goods megastores.
-Some truck stops, rest stops and state visitor centers allow RVs, in her experience, as do some museums, casinos and other tourist attractions.
+Aside from RV parks and campgrounds where you can reserve a spot in advance, Walmart, Cracker Barrel, Lowes and Home Depot parking lots have been popular for overnighting in your RV.
+However, Nancy Fasoldt recommends calling ahead to ask the store manager for permission and specific instructions on where to park in the lot.
+Fasoldt says they’ve also had luck overnighting at Cabela’s sporting goods megastores.
+Some truck stops, rest stops and state visitor centers allow RVs, as do some museums, casinos and other tourist attractions.

 Technology helps the Fasoldts find places to park overnight.
 Free websites they use include Casino Camper, FreeCampsites.net and Harvest Hosts, the latter of which matches RVers with willing wineries, breweries and farms.
 “The catch is they want our business,” says Nancy Fasoldt.
-They also pay to use the Allstays Camp and RV app ($9.99 on Apple’s App Store).
+They also use the Allstays Camp and RV app.

 As with a car, an RV requires routine maintenance and breaks down on occasion.
 But remember, it’s also a house, with the added burdens of water and waste tanks to watch, propane levels to monitor and appliances to go on the fritz.